Will My Friends Judge Me If I Decide To Quit Drinking?

 “So except if you have to quit drinking immediately, you will most likely find it preferable to cut back more gradually and progressively by having a few drink-free days weekly.”

-How do I tell people I’ve quit drinking alcohol?
+How do I tell people when you decide to quit drinking alcohol?

 “Advise the folks closest to you what you are doing.
 Because they’ll want to know why you have started turning down a drink of an evening, something you might not have done for quite some time.